kankankankankankan/github-trending/README.md

 ## All language

+* 【2025-07-29】[daveebbelaar / ai-cookbook](https://github.com/daveebbelaar/ai-cookbook) - Examples and tutorials to help developers build AI systems
+* 【2025-07-29】[outline / outline](https://github.com/outline/outline) - The fastest knowledge base for growing teams.
+Beautiful, realtime collaborative, feature packed, and markdown compatible.
+* 【2025-07-29】[ashishpatel26 / 500-AI-Agents-Projects](https://github.com/ashishpatel26/500-AI-Agents-Projects) - The 500 AI Agents Projects is a curated collection of AI agent use cases across various industries.
+It showcases practical applications and provides links to open-source projects for implementation, illustrating how AI agents are transforming sectors such as healthcare, finance, education, retail, and more.
+* 【2025-07-29】[mattermost-community / focalboard](https://github.com/mattermost-community/focalboard) - Focalboard is an open source, self-hosted alternative to Trello, Notion, and Asana.
 * 【2025-07-22】[hesreallyhim / awesome-claude-code](https://github.com/hesreallyhim/awesome-claude-code) - A curated list of awesome commands, files, and workflows for Claude Code
 * 【2025-07-22】[langchain-ai / open_deep_research](https://github.com/langchain-ai/open_deep_research) -
 * 【2025-07-22】[better-auth / better-auth](https://github.com/better-auth/better-auth) - The most comprehensive authentication framework for TypeScript